Compling2-Spring2022-SBU/main/README.md

 ## Class Log

+### Mon May 03 2021
+- Today we discussed weighted logic which debunks the trope that logic only deals with truth and falsity.
+- Here is a [handout](handouts/logic-handout-2.pdf) defining the syntax and semantics of weighted MSO logic.
+- We also went through the slides if class 3.
+Note on slide 21, there was an error: it should be univeral quantification in the example, not existential quantification.
+- For more on weighted logic, this [chapter](readings/DrosteGastin2009-ch05.pdf) by Droste and Gastin is a good starting point.
+- For more on semirings, see the book ```Jonathan Golan.
+1999.
+Semirings and their Applications.
+Kluwer Academic Publishers, Dordrecht.```

 ### Wed Apr 28 2021
 - Today we begin the unit on model theory and logic.
 - Here is [handout](handouts/logic-handout-1.pdf) defining the syntax and semantics of MSO and FO logical languages.